This section should be read in conjunction with the General Principles for Staff Dealing with Complaints.

 A Stage 2 Complaint should be submitted in writing, using the Student Complaint Form (Stage 2) to the Head of Academic Affairs within 10 working days of the outcome of Stage 1 and normally not later than 25 working days after first becoming aware of the incident or issues giving rise to the complaint.

 The complaint will be acknowledged by Academic Affairs.
 Subject to the Head of Academic Affairs being satisfied that the student has taken all reasonable steps to resolve the matter at Stage 1 and that no other University procedure or policy is appropriate, the written complaint will be referred to the relevant Faculty Pro-Vice Chancellor (PVC) or Director of the relevant Service, who will appoint a member of staff (the Investigating Officer) to carry out an investigation.

 The Investigating Officer may:

-- Make a recommendation to the Faculty PVC/Director on the written information only (where the Investigating Officer considers that it may be possible to reach a resolution on the paperwork alone); or
+- Make a recommendation to the Faculty PVC/Director on the written information only; or

 - meet with the student, the person against whom the complaint has been made and/or any other witness and prepare a report for the Faculty PVC/Director setting out any findings and may include a recommendation(s).